Luxury safari lodge collection

 Private Estates and Legacy Houses

-Within the collection sits a smaller portfolio of fully private safari estates and exclusive-use houses designed for families and multi-generational travel.
-These properties provide complete seclusion while delivering the service, guiding and operational standards found across the wider collection.
+Within the collection sits a smaller portfolio of fully private safari estates and exclusive-use houses.
+These suit families and multi-generational travel in particular.
+They provide complete seclusion while delivering the service, guiding and operational standards that match those across the wider collection.

 Legacy Safari Estates in East AfricaPrivate Safari Villas in Kenya